 Sometimes you may be going through a difficult time and need some support

 If you’re worried or feeling anxious or sad, there are people you can talk to you.
 From local to national organisations they will offer you advice, support and guidance if you are struggling with mental wellbeing.
-There’s plenty of apps that can help you navigate through trickier times, and you can also get in touch with our Mental Health Support Team.
+There’s plenty of apps that can help you navigate through trickier times, and you can also get in touch with professionals who are qualified to help you.

 How to look after your physical and mental health